Key Features:

 Panther Dashboard includes several Scripts to help you add new modules to the current scan, get a general view of your DQMH project.

-- Open Project Folder: Opens the Explorer where your project is located.
+- Open Project Folder: Launches the Windows File Explorer at the directory where the project file is stored.

 - Show Project DQMH Info: Scans your modules to parse the Module Name–constant.vi, Module Timeout–constant.vi values, library names, Number of Helper loops, Modules launched per module, and module type (Singleton, Cloneable)